wsparcie/poll_app/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+MIT License - feel free to use and modify as needed.